stjude-rust-labs/fq/README.md

 ### filter

-**fq filter** takes an allowlist of record names and filters a given FASTQ file.
-The result includes only the records in the allowlist.
+**fq filter** filters a given FASTQ file by a set of names or a sequence pattern.
+The result includes only the records that match the given options.

 #### Usage

 ```
 Filters a FASTQ from an allowlist of names

-Usage: fq filter --names <NAMES> <SRC>
+Usage: fq filter [OPTIONS] <SRC>

 Arguments:
   <SRC>  Source FASTQ

 Options:
+      --names <NAMES>
-      --names <NAMES>  Allowlist of record names
+          Allowlist of record names
+      --sequence-pattern <SEQUENCE_PATTERN>
+          Keep records that have sequences that match the given regular expression
+  -h, --help
-  -h, --help           Print help
+          Print help
+  -V, --version
-  -V, --version        Print version
+          Print version
 ```

 #### Examples